traneio/future/README.md

 }
 ```

-The only blocking necessary in a fully non-blocking architecture is the head of tail blocking when selecting from the network channels.
-If there's no network traffic, the non-blocking IO loop blocks until there's something to be processed.
-Once the head (first event) is received, the processing of the tail is non-blocking.

 Recursive `Future`s
 ==================

 Given the optimization that this library implements to avoid thread context switch, compositions are not stack-safe by default.
-It is necessary to wrap recursive computations with a `Trailrec` call:
+It is necessary to wrap recursive computations with a `Tailrec` call:

 ```java
 public Future<Integer> factorial(Integer i) {